VulcanJS/vulcan-docs/source/example-customization.md

 - `api.use` declares the package's dependencies on other Meteor packages.
 These dependencies can be either local (living in `/packages` like `vulcan:*`) or remote (pulled from Meteor's package server like `fourseven:scss`).
 - `api.mainModule` is used to declare your package's client and server entry points and should be used to load JavaScript files.
 - `api.addFiles` is used to add files one by one, usually HTML or CSS.
 - `api.addAssets` is used to add static assets to your package.
 Basically, anything that's not a JavaScript, HTML, or CSS file.
+Make sure to declare the files for client side ```['client']``` otherwise you might not see these files. images should come from ```\packages\<package-name>\static\``` the "static" folder name is where you store your images, you can rename this to whatever you want.
+Beware of storing assets in git.

 ## Custom Styles